Bob Cooney (activist): Biography

 Robert Hunt Cooney was born in Sunderland in November 1907 to Sandy, a barrel maker, and Jean, a former cotton spinner, and moved to Aberdeen shortly afterwards following his father's death in 1909.
 He later worked as a clerk in a pawn shop.

 He joined the Communist Party of Great Britain in 1928. and regularly engaged in counterprotests against fascist rallies, including by the British Union of Fascists.
 Following an arrest for one of these demonstrations, for which he was sent to Craiginches Prison, he fought for the International Brigades in the Spanish Civil War and became a political commissar of the British Battalion.

-He stood as a candidate for Aberdeen North in the 1950 general election, finishing last of four candidates with 1,391 votes, representing 2.7% of the total.
+He stood for Glasgow Central in the 1945 general election, finishing third out of four candidates with 2,709 votes, representing 12.7% of votes cast.
+He was also a candidate in the 1950 general election for Aberdeen North, finishing last of four candidates with 1,391 votes, 2.7% of the total.

 In 1955, he moved to Birmingham, following difficulties finding employment in Aberdeen, and worked as a heavy equipment operator.
 During this time, he lived with Ian Campbell's family and was a member of the Amalgamated Engineering Union.
 Upon retiring in 1973, he returned to Aberdeen.

 In 1982, Cooney published a poetry collection, When of Heroes We Sing, consisting of songs and poems he had written throughout his life.
 On the subject, he said "I've always been interested in folk singing.
 A lot of the old songs are stories of the working people over the ages".